elastisys/compliantkubernetes/docs/user-guide/alerts.md

 kubectl create secret generic -n alertmanager alertmanager-alertmanager --from-file=alertmanager.yaml
 ```

+Make sure to configure **and test** a receiver for you alerts, e.g., Slack or OpsGenie.

 !!!note
     If you get an access denied error, check with your Compliant Kubernetes administrator.